Bazzini - Kitchen Nightmares Update - Open or Closed?

 He says that he is ashamed of the restaurant.

-The next morning, Gordon wants to reignite Paul’s passion.
+The next morning, Gordon wants to rekindle Paul’s passion.

 He gives Paul a challenge of cooking a pasta dish with homemade pasta in 15 minutes.